julisunkan/CareerSpark/replit.md

 ## Overview

-The AI-Powered Resume Optimizer is a comprehensive web application that analyzes, optimizes, and generates professional resumes in multiple formats.
+The AI-Powered Resume Optimizer is a comprehensive Progressive Web Application (PWA) that analyzes, optimizes, and generates professional resumes in multiple formats.
 The system uses artificial intelligence and natural language processing to provide intelligent keyword matching, grammar checking, and resume scoring.
 Users can upload resumes in various formats (PDF, DOCX, TXT), input job descriptions, and receive detailed analysis with actionable suggestions for improvement.
+The application functions offline and can be installed as a native app on mobile and desktop devices.

 ## User Preferences